Sudaraka88/PAN-GWES/README.md

     gfa1_parser efcls.gfa1 efcls

 > Warning!
-The last couple of steps will take a bit of time.
+The next couple of steps will take a bit of time.
 Remember to
 > adjust the number of threads depending on your system resources.

 5. Run SpydrPick on the unitig fasta alignment